-SpaceOAR Hydrogel is designed to help reduce the radiation dose delivered to the rectum during prostate cancer radiation treatments.
+SpaceOAR Hydrogel is designed to help reduce the radiation dose delivered to the rectum during prostate cancer radiation treatment.

-When treating prostate cancer patients with radiation therapy, the goal is to destroy the cancer cells while avoiding damage to surrounding healthy tissue.
+When treating prostate cancer patients with radiation therapy, the goal is to target the cancer cells while avoiding damage to surrounding healthy tissue.

 Anatomy without SpaceOAR Hydrogel